 Knowledgeable clients are typically the easiest clients to help.
 If you understand the specifics of your case, you may be better capable of communicating your preferences to your attorney.
 The right questions can help immeasurably.
 If necessary, arrive at your consultation with a list of questions.
 Don’t hesitate to continue asking questions as your case proceeds, as new concerns may arise with time.

-At the Brown Law Offices, you’ll find much-needed guidance for every aspect of your legal ordeal.
+At the law firm of Barna, Guzy & Steffen, Ltd., you’ll find much-needed guidance for every aspect of your legal ordeal.
 Reach out today to learn more about the full scope of our family services — and to schedule your case consultation.